TobiasBielefeld/Simple-Solitaire/README.md

 Or alternatively, follow this guide to compile the app on the command line: https://developer.android.com/studio/build/building-cmdline.html

 ## Usage
 If you want to use my work for your own project (which means in most cases: Put ads in it and publish on Google Play Store) YOU HAVE TO FOLLOW THE GPL LICENSE!
 This means, your project MUST be open source under a GPLv3+ compatible license and MUST contain attribution for the original work!
 I already found a lot of copies which simply removed my "About Game" screen and changed some graphics.
-If I see your work violating the GPL rules, I will let it get removed by Google.

 So please follow the rules!
 Use this attribution text (or a similar one)